Swhag/Cloud9/README.md

 ### Features

 - Auto-detect location
-- Search for locations using OpenWeatherMap API calls.
+- Search for locations using OpenWeatherMap API calls
-- Display current and forecast weather data for a selected location.
+- Display current and forecast weather data for a selected location
-- Weather dashboards with fully responsive design.
+- Weather dashboards with fully responsive design
-- Dynamic weather background based on weather conditions.
+- Dynamic weather background based on weather conditions

 ### Frameworks